 There are several religious duties laid down by the sacred texts.
 The Bhagavad Gita

 has enumerated the following as illustrative - (1) worship of God (devarchana) (2) performance of the sacrifice (yaga) in the consecrated fire (3) control of the sense organs (indriya-samyama) by arresting their outward movement towards external objects (4) control of the mind (manas-sarityama) (5) giving away the money earned in a righteous way in charity (dana) either for the worship of God or for performance of homa or to deserving persons etc. (6) observance of austerities (tapas) in the form of performance of prescribed rites such as fasting

 ).
 It is not necessary that all of these religious duties have to be observed for the purpose of karma yoga.
-Any one of them, depending upon the capacity and choice of an individual, adopted as a sadhana or religious discipline can become karma yoga for self-realization.
-Each one of these acts is called yajna
+Any one of them, depending upon the capacity and choice of an individual, adopted as a Sadhana or religious discipline can become karma yoga for self-realization.
+Each one of these acts is called Yajna

-in the Gita thereby implying that it is to be performed with the spirit of a sacrifice (yaga) for the sole purpose of self-realization.
+in the Gita, thereby implying that it is to be performed with the spirit of a sacrifice (yaga) for the sole purpose of self-realization.

 Requirements for Karma Yoga

-There are several important requirements to be fulfilled for a successful performance of karma yoga by an aspirant.
-In the first instance, he should acquire adequate philosophic knowledge about the true nature of jivatman and Paramatman through the study of the sacred texts under the guidance of a qualified preceptor (Guru
+There are several important requirements to be fulfilled for a successful performance of Karma Yoga by an aspirant.
+In the first instance, he should acquire adequate philosophic knowledge about the true nature of Jivatman and Paramatman through the study of the sacred texts under the guidance of a qualified preceptor (Guru

-The third requirement, which is the most important one, is that the religious act which is adopted as a sadhana for the purpose of self-realization should be performed without any attachment either to oneself, or to the karma itself or even to the result arising from it.
+The third requirement, which is the most important one, is that the religious act which is adopted as a Sadhana for the purpose of self-realization should be performed without any attachment either to oneself, or to the karma itself or even to the result arising from it.

-Karma Yoga and the need for Renunciation
+Karma Yoga and the Need for Renunciation

 There are three factors involved in the performance of karma yoga emphasising a spirit of renunciation.
-The first one is the renunciation of egoism in the form that `I am the doer of the act` (kartitva-tyaga), the second is the renunciation of selfish attachment to the act, viz., that `it is my act` (mamata-tyaga), and the third one is the renunciation of the desire in the fruit accruing from the deed, viz., that `I am reaping the benefit for my purpose` (phala-tyaga).
+The first one is the renunciation of egoism in the form that I am the doer of the act (Kartitva-Tyaga), the second is the renunciation of selfish attachment to the act, viz., that it is my act (Mamata-Tyaga), and the third one is the renunciation of the desire in the fruit accruing from the deed, viz., that I am reaping the benefit for my purpose (Phala-Tyaga).

-Results of following Karma Yoga
+Results of Karma Yoga

 leads the aspirant to a state of steadfastness in self-knowledge.
-The Gita describes him as a sthitaprajna and extolls him as the ideal person.
-He has conquered the senses and mind, enjoys a state of mental tranquillity that neither joy nor sorrow affects him.
-He neither develops hatred towards others nor any attachment to any because he has conquered the two unethical mental qualities of kama
+The Gita describes him as a Sthitaprajna and extols him as the ideal person.
+The person has conquered the senses and mind, enjoys a state of mental tranquillity that neither joy nor sorrow affects him.
+He neither develops hatred towards others nor any attachment to any because he has conquered the two unethical mental qualities of Kama

 to attain God-realization.